gaperton/Type-R/docs/chapters/io.md

 ### `attrDef` : subsetOf( `sourceCollection`, CollectionCtor? )

-Serializable non-aggregating collection which is the subset of the particular collection.
+Serializable non-aggregating collection which is the subset of the existing collection.
 Serialized as an array of record ids.
-Used to model many-to-many relationships.
+Used to model many-to-many relationships. `CollectionCtor` argument may be omitted unless you need it to be a sublass of the particular collection type.

-The collection itself is recursively created and cloned.
+The collection object itself is recursively created and cloned.
 However, its records are not aggregated by the collection thus they are not recursively cloned, validated, or disposed.

 `sourceCollection` is the same reference as used by `from( sourceCollection )`.